bakirgrbic/bblm/README.md

 NOTE:
 This project is still a work in progress.
-- electra-tiny-elc does not work with WOS finetuning task
+- electra-tiny-elc does not work with WOS task
+- other huggingface models such as google-bert/bert-base-uncased do not work with the WOS task

 ## How to Run
 Tested on arm64 MacOS and AWS Sagemaker environments.